hubmapconsortium/ccf-asct-reporter/projects/v2/src/assets/docs/vis-controls/README.md

 ## Visualization Controls
 ---

-Due to the ever increasing data, the visualization can sometimes get messy and hard to read.
-The visualization Controls can be used to solve this problem by being able to resize the visualization and change the default configurations on the fly.
-These configurations can also be downloading in a JSON format.
-These controls can be found on the Control Pane on the left (figure below),
+Due to an ever-increasing amount of data, the visualization can sometimes get messy and hard to read.
+The visualization controls can be used to solve this problem by being able to resize the visualization and change the default configurations on the fly.
+These configurations can also be downloaded in a JSON format.
+These controls can be found on the control pane on the left (figure below),

 <img src="assets/docs/vis-controls/controls.png" alt="Vis Controls" class="md-img p-2 w-50" >